krystalcode/drupal-filecache-fork/README.txt

 $settings['filecache']['strategy']['bins']['entity'] = \Drupal\filecache\Cache\FileSystemBackend::PERSIST;
 ```

 Please not that this will only protect against general cache clears.
-If individual
+If
-cache entries are being deleted or the entire cache bin is removed then the files
+individual cache entries are being deleted or the entire cache bin is removed
-will still be deleted.
+then the files will still be deleted.

+Warning: the persistent caching strategy is not fully conforming to the Drupal
+cache API since it will not delete the cache files on a general cache clear.
+This might cause some problems with code that expects the caches to be empty at
+this point.
+Please ensure to perform sufficient research and testing to fully
+understand the possible implications before using this in production.

 UNINSTALLING